 "...[T]his was the first time I was willing to do anything to recover.
 It's changed my whole life." —Stan

 Little is known about how to prevent depression, but getting exercise and avoiding alcohol and drugs may help.
 Exercise may also help prevent depression from coming back (relapse) and may improve symptoms of mild depression.

 You also may be able to prevent depression by avoiding alcohol and drugs.
 Alcohol and drugs can contribute to depression.
 And using them can be a sign that you have depression.

 Preventing depression from coming back

 - Take your medicine as prescribed.
 Depression often returns if you stop taking your medicine or don't take it as your doctor advises.

-improve.
+- Continue cognitive-behavioral therapy after your symptoms improve.
 Research shows that people who were treated with this type of therapy had less chance of relapse than those who were treated only with antidepressants. footnote 3

 - Eat a balanced diet.